 Bungee tie downs

-Bungee cords work better then any other system on the market.
-They are very strong, non marring, easily adjustable and available at hardware stores.
+Bungee cords work better than any other system on the market.
+They are very strong, non-marring, easily adjustable and available at hardware stores.
 They also can be adapted to solve many storage challenges, such as using a bungee tie down for mobile applications.